Want to reduce your stress on your next trip? Pick a travel uniform and only pack within the parameters of that uniform.

 Like many, I've eased back into travel since the start of the pandemic.
-A short trip here and there, but my latest trip was 18 days.
-It was a complicated trip, and so knew I had to get everything into a single checked bag plus one carry-on.
-I've been a good packer for years now, but I feel out of practice after so many years (decades?) of lockdown.
+A short trip here and there, but my latest trip was 18 days and complicated.
+I had to get everything into a single checked bag plus one carry-on.
+Historically, I've been a good packer, but I feel out of practice after so many years (decades?) of lockdown.
 What the trip reinforced or reminded me of is that having a uniform or dedicated ensembles for travel really does simplify your life.

 If I evaluate how well packed based on the percentage of what I wore — I did pretty well.
 I wore all but three things and did laundry multiple times.
 The key to packing efficiently is the same as shopping sustainably, it's about getting more out of what you pack/own.
 Here's what I learned or remembered rather after this trip: